 - To turn this spread into a one-bite appetizer, serve spoonfuls inside my Poppy Seed Puffs (recipe in my cookbook “Fresh Tastes”).

-Country Ham Cheese Spread
+How to Serve Ham and Cheese Spread

 - 8 ounces cream cheese, at room temperature